YonathanGuez/jenkins_pipeline_library/README.md

 ### Set Github Pipeline :

-I change the name of my github link is not test_jenkins but jenkins_pipeline_setting:
+I change the name of my github link is not test_jenkins but jenkins_pipeline_library:
 Manage Jenkins » Configure System » Global Pipeline Libraries as many libraries as necessary can be configured.

 <p align="center">